 Families should make an effort to enjoy mealtimes together, and children should eat what parents are eating – which should be a healthy and balanced plate," Dr. Barlow says.
 "We want children to think of healthy meals as normal, not weird or something only for grown-ups."

-While parents can't control whether children choose to eat, they can control what foods are available.
+While parents can't control whether children decide to eat, they can control what foods are available.
 Consistently offering a variety of nutritious foods and flavors from an early age can help promote food acceptance.
-If a child chooses not to eat what is offered, resist offering a substitute and let your child know that they can eat at the next scheduled mealtime.
+If a child decides not to eat what is offered, resist offering a substitute and let your child know that they can eat at the next scheduled mealtime.

 4. Offering beverages other than water and milk